 Metadata is Useless — Unless You Have a Use Case

-Last week, I participated in a panel at the Coalesce conference, led by the Fishtown Analytics team (creators of dbt), to discuss the role of metadata in the modern data stack.
+Last week, I participated in a panel at the Coalesce conference, led by the dbt labs (creators of dbt), to discuss the role of metadata in the modern data stack.
 One of the points we discussed was: metadata is useless.
 In this blog post, I’ll explain why.

 Over the last decade, data teams have become increasingly proficient at collecting large quantities of data.
 While this has the potential to drive digital innovation and more intelligent decision making, it has also inundated companies with data they don’t understand or can’t use.